 People often purchase AVAX with different intentions.
 Some may want to sell it for a small profit as quickly as possible, while others might want to hold onto it for the long term.
 Both of these are valid options and it is simply a matter of preference which you choose.

 Avalanche is fast becoming a popular asset for long-term investors.
 Retail and institutional investors alike often buy and hold the native tokens of programmable blockchains and Avalanche has proved itself a worthy contender in this field.
-Long-term investment is an easy strategy to follow and, with the right asset, can lead to significant returns over time.
+A long-term investment is an easy strategy to follow and, with the right asset, can lead to significant returns over time.

 It’s also possible to generate even more returns while holding AVAX.
 Holders can stake their tokens to help secure the network and be rewarded with interest in the form of more AVAX.